DataDog/integrations-extras/sourcegraph/README.md

 "datadogServiceMap.corsAnywhereUrl": "CORS_ANYWHERE_URL",
 ```

-If you don't have a CORS anywhere URL, you can use the Sourcegraph demo: `https://sourcegraph-demo-cors-anywhere.herokuapp.com`
+If you don't have a CORS anywhere URL, you can use the [Sourcegraph demo][5].

 ### 3. Visit a code file with a service tracer call